What Causes Halitosis?

 • Maintain regular dental visits.

 So, if you experience bad breath, don't be alarmed!
 Much of the population has this same concern, and your dentist is equipped to help you measure and address this stinky problem.
-With their help, you can improve your oral habits, breath and quality of life.
+With their help, and this handy bad breath detector, you can improve your oral habits, breath and quality of life.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.